Protocol Integrity Audits for Funds & Boards

 Guardrail:

-Not a replacement for clinical/regulatory oversight; scenario transparency only
+Not a replacement for clinical or regulatory oversight; scenario transparency only.

 Phase D — Post-Readout (After results)